 Our hotel for the next seven nights was the Club Quarters Hotel on William Street, just steps away from the New York Stock Exchange on Wall Street.
 We’d downloaded the New York map to our phones, enabling us to access it offline, and making it easy to take the 10 minute walk from the World Trade Center.
 It was 3.00 pm when we checked into our 8th floor room and after a quick coffee in the hotel’s club lounge we were ready to take our first look at the city.

-Our walk started on Wall Street, admiring the George Washington statue outside the Federal Hall, followed by the New York Stock Exchange and photos of the Charging Bull.
+Our walk started on Wall Street, admiring the George Washington statue outside the Federal Hall, followed by the New York Stock Exchange and taking photos of the Charging Bull.
 Continuing further we entered Bowling Green Park with the former Customs House at its centre and then crossed the road into Battery Park where we caught our first glimpse of the Statue of Liberty in the distance.
-We glanced inside the Staten Island ferry terminal leaving a ride on it for another day, instead we strolled along the East River esplanade from where we had some good views of the Brooklyn skyline as the sun was setting.
+We glanced inside the Staten Island ferry terminal leaving a ride on it for another day.
+Instead we strolled along the East River esplanade from where we had some good views of the Brooklyn skyline as the sun was setting.
 The path continued to South Street seaport where we were able to view some historic ships and admire the Brooklyn Bridge which was illuminated at night.

 Feeling hungry we spotted a branch of Denny’s on Nassau Street and warmed ourselves with soup and steak skewers.
 Feeling refreshed we concluded our evening stroll with a visit to the 9/11 Memorial Reflecting Pools which shimmered in the moonlight and touched our hearts when remembering that horrific day almost 15 years ago.